 Quality Holistic Learning Project

-Project Rationale
+Project Goals

 Specific project objectives include:

-• Increased knowledge exchange around SEL and holistic teaching and learning among teachers and other education stakeholders, including INGOs, NGOs, ministries of education, etc., in displacement contexts
+• Increased knowledge exchange around SEL and holistic teaching and learning among teachers and other education stakeholders, including INGOs, NGOs, ministries of education, etc., in displacement contexts.

-• Improved data-informed teaching, including through the use of assessment, learning analytics, and reporting tools that help make teaching and learning visible to inform practice and guide continuous professional learning
+• Improved data-informed teaching, including through the use of assessment, learning analytics, and reporting tools that help make teaching and learning visible to inform practice and guide continuous professional learning.

 “Le projet AHQ m’a permis d’apprendre beaucoup de choses mais ce que je considère comme la chose la plus importante que j’ai apprise est la relation entre les émotions et la capacité à apprendre.”